-It’s safe to say stray voltage can be found if you look.
+It’s safe to say stray voltage is around if you look.
 It is a common phenomenon in the presence of electrical components.

-Stray voltage is also referred to as ghost voltage and it is a voltage that is detected in an electrical conductor like a wire or even outlet when this conductor is disconnected from its power source.
-In industries and homes alike, stray voltage can cause confusing electrical measurements and hint at a nonexistent electrical problem.
+Stray voltage, referred to as ghost voltage, is a voltage that is detected in an electrical conductor like wire or even outlet when this conductor disconnects from its power source.
+In industries and homes alike, the stray voltage can cause confusing electrical measurements and hint at a nonexistent electrical problem.

 Recognizing stray voltage

 The best tool for electrical measurements is a multimeter.
-When this multimeter is put to an unconnected cable or electrical conductor, it might pick up some amount of voltage.
+When this multimeter connects to an unconnected cable or electrical conductor, it might pick up some amount of voltage.
 This voltage may read as high as 50% of the energized voltage.
-You might be tempted to believe this voltage is real when it is only static voltage with no real energy or current flow.
+You might think this voltage is real when it is the only static voltage with no real energy or current flow.
 But this doesn’t help you to know if this connection is hot or not.

 Often when electricians wire buildings, they pull extra wire through the conduit for future use.
-These wires are usually left unconnected, but they become a good home for stray voltage.
+These wires are usually left unconnected, but they become a great home for stray voltage.

-Capacitive coupling of energized conductors with unused wires nearby build stray voltage.
-The longer the unused wire, the greater the prevalence of stray voltage.
+Capacitive coupling of energized conductors with unused wires nearby builds stray voltage.
+The longer the remaining wire, the higher the prevalence of stray voltage.

 High currents in an active circuit can also cause stray voltage.
-This source increases the voltage readings of the stray voltage, but this does not make it dangerous to lives.
+This source increases the voltage readings of the stray voltage, but this does not make it dangerous to people.

 Effect on multimeter measurements

-With a high impedance multimeter it is difficult to differentiate between an energized or de-energized circuit.
-Many times this creates confusion for a person carrying out important electrical tests.
+With a high impedance multimeter, it isn’t straightforward to differentiate between an energized or de-energized circuit.
+Many times this creates confusion for a person carrying out critical electrical tests.
 In some cases, the voltage detected in already disconnected electrical conductors can lead to a waste of time investigating and troubleshooting.